drshahizan/obsidian/materials/12topic.md

 # Case Studies and Examples

+## success stories and best practices from computer science researchers
+Obsidian.md is a popular tool among computer science researchers, as it allows them to create and link notes on various topics, concepts, and projects.
+Here are some success stories and best practices from computer science researchers who use Obsidian.md:

+- [Christian B. B. Houmann](https://bagerbach.com/blog/projects-and-goals-obsidian) is a PhD student in computer science who uses Obsidian.md to manage his research workflow.
+He has created a system that integrates Obsidian with Zotero, Pandoc, and LaTeX to write and publish academic papers.
+He also uses Obsidian to keep track of his goals, tasks, and progress.
+He has shared his entire Obsidian vault and his system on his website.
+- [Nicholas Seitz](https://www.nickseitz.com/writing/obsidian-day-one-starterpack) is a computer science student who uses Obsidian.md to organize his notes and learn new concepts.
+He has written a blog post on how he set up Obsidian for his CS studies, and what plugins and themes he uses.
+He also shares some tips and tricks on how to use Obsidian effectively, such as using aliases, templates, and queries.
+- [Alexandra Phelan](https://medium.com/@alexandraphelan/an-updated-academic-workflow-zotero-obsidian-cffef080addd) is a computer science lecturer who uses Obsidian.md to teach her courses and conduct her research.
+She has written a blog post on how she uses Obsidian with Zotero to manage her references, citations, and bibliographies.
+She also shows how she uses Obsidian to create course outlines, lecture slides, and assignments.

 ## Examples of academic projects Computer Science managed with Obsidian.md

 Hypothetical scenarios to illustrate how Obsidian might be used in the context of academic projects in Computer Science: